KodchakornL/CRM-Analytics-Intelligence/05 AB Testing/README.md

 ![intro](./1_intro.png)

 ## Dataset
-We prepared 2 types of Google Forms with exactly the same questions except the images of Pad-Kra-Prao with (A) or wihout (B) Long Beans.
-The dish image is displayed right at the question asking "How likely do you want to have this dish?" with a 7-scale response.
+We used Google Forms to survey the data.
+The questionnaire was divided into personal data and smartphone usage data.
+To compare the preferences of using smartphones with curved or rounded edges with a 5-scale response.
 ![Design_Experiment](./2_Design_Experiment.png)

 ## Result